hanami/guides/content/v2.1/assets/overview.md

 Production assets are also [minified](https://esbuild.github.io/api/#minify) to reduce their size, and [source maps](https://esbuild.github.io/api/#sourcemap) are also generated.

-When run in production mode, Hanami by default will not serve the assets itself and instead expects the proxy server to be configured to serve these assets.
+In production mode, Hanami does not serve static assets by default.
+Instead, it expects a proxy server (like Nginx) to be configured to serve these assets.

-If you are running your Hanami app in an environment like Docker and you want the assets to be served in production as well, you can set the `HANAMI_SERVE_ASSETS` environment variable to `true` to achieve this.
+However, if you're running your Hanami app in an environment like Docker and want it to serve assets itself in production, you can set the `HANAMI_SERVE_ASSETS` environment variable to true.

 ### In development